g-hodge/g-hodge/README.md

 # Hi there - welcome to my profile! 👋

-My name's Gavin Hodge, and I'm an undergraduate at the University of Notre Dame ☘️
+My name's Gavin Hodge and I'm a student at the University of Notre Dame ☘️

 ## Who am I?

-- 🎓 I'm a PhD student in Computer Science at Notre Dame specializing in NLP.
-My advisor is [Dr. Meng Jiang](https://www.meng-jiang.com/)
+- I'm an undergraduate student at the University of Notre Dame where I study Global Affairs
-- 💻 I'm a huge fan of Ruby on Rails and spend lots of my free time hacking together random projects in it
+- I'm currently learning about
-- 💬 Feel free to reach out if you're interested in collaborating on something!
+- I'm a big fan of *The New York Times* minigames (but LinkedIn games are getting pretty good!)

 ## What am I up to?

 I'll get some stuff in here soon!
 Please stay tuned

-## What can I do?
+## What tools and languages do I know?

 - Tableau
 - Python
 - RStudio

-## Connect with Me
+## Want to connect?

 - [LinkedIn](https://www.linkedin.com/in/gavin-hodge/)